ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 0-9
 ```

-## Set up the Snort3 rule set
+## Set up the Snort 3 rule set

 Download the rule set from https://www.snort.org/ and extract it into your working directory.
-You should start in the `build` directory you used to build snort.
+Start in the `build` directory you used to build snort.

 ```bash
 cd $HOME/build